Web3-Builders-Alliance/sui-course/week1/sui-bank/readme.md

 #### 1.1 Setting up

-Start by opening up your Terminal.
-We're going to use the sui cli to create a new Sui Move Package.
+Begin by opening your terminal.
+We will use the Sui CLI to create a new Sui Move Package.

 ```sh
 sui move new bank && cd bank